2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 <chapterId>410ff28b-a272-5c91-93e0-48d5b28c53ab</chapterId>

 BTCPay Server is a modular software package.
-However, there are standards that every BTCPay Server must adhere to, and the Administrator and users will interact with.
+However, there are standards that every BTCPay Server must adhere to, and these standards will govern the interaction between the Administrator and users.
 Starting with the Dashboard.
 The main entry point of every BTCPay Server after logging in.
-The Dashboard provides an overview of your store's performance, the wallet's current balance, and the last 7 days' transactions.
+The Dashboard provides an overview of your store's performance, the wallet's current balance, and the transactions from the last 7 days.
 As it is a modular view, Plugins may utilize this view for their benefit and create their tiles on the Dashboard.
 For this course, we will only discuss standard plugins and apps, along with their respective views, throughout BTCPay Server.

 ### Dashboard Tiles

 Within the main view of the BTCPay Server dashboard are a couple of standard tiles available.
-These tiles are meant for the Store owner or Administrator to manage their store in one overview quickly.
+These tiles are designed for the Store owner or Administrator to manage their store quickly in one overview.

 - Wallet balance
 - Transaction activity